doniaa3710/github-tutorial/README.md

 ---
 ## Workflow & Commands

-`git status`: command to see which files have been edited since the las commit
+`git status`: command to see which files have been edited since the last commit
-`git add`: add te file to the stage to be committed
+`git add`: add the file to the stage to be committed
 `git commit`: takes a 'snapshot' of the files on the stage.
 The message should be present-tense and describe what was modified in this snapshot
-`git push`: push the commited file back up to the remote
+`git push`: push the committed file back up to the remote

 ---
 ## Rolling Back Changes